 "Humour me for a bit, old man."

-"Twenty-three is not old, you brat," muttered Leto under his breath, but he shielded his eyes and followed the other man's arm.
+"Twenty-six is not old, you brat," muttered Leto under his breath, but he shielded his eyes and did as the boy bid.

 "Scion," he growled, but Fennick shook his head.